IVF and Egg Donation in the UK

 Egg donor qualifications

 In the UK, egg donors must be aged 18-35.
-Older woman may be allowed to donate their eggs only in exceptional circumstances, such as donating to a family member.
+Older women may be allowed to donate their eggs only in exceptional circumstances, such as donating to a family member.
 Egg donors undergo extensive testing for certain genetic disorders and sexually transmitted infections.
 It is donors’ obligation to share their medical history and inform the clinic about any known medical conditions within their family as well as physical or mental issues they suffer from.
 Some clinics also set additional eligibility criteria, including minimum and maximum Body Mass Indexes (BMIs).
 Women who decide to donate their eggs have to restrain from trying for their own pregnancy whilst undergoing treatment.

 Embryo donation is allowed in the UK as well.
 If embryos are donated to research or training purposes, then there aren’t any eligibility criteria.
 In case of donating embryos to fertility treatment, the egg donor is required to be between 18 and 35 years old and the sperm donor – between 18 and 45.
 In exceptional circumstances, a clinic may accept donors outside this age bracket.
 Donors need to undergo the same health checks that any other sperm or egg donor would have.

-IVF cost in UK
+IVF cost in the UK

 It has been already said that, in some cases, IVF treatment in the UK can be funded by the NHS.
 In case of England and Wales, the National Institute for Health and Care Excellence (NICE) states that free IVF treatment should be offered to women under the age of 43 who have been trying to get pregnant naturally for 2 years, or who have had 12 cycles of artificial insemination.
 However, the final decision on who can have the access to the funded treatment in England is made on the strict criteria set by local clinical commissioning groups (CCGs).
 Egg donation treatment, on the other hand, is not covered by the NHS at all.